The National Lawyers Guild Foundation (NLGF) invites NLG chapters, committees, and projects to submit innovative proposals to strengthen the Guild.

 The NLGF works to promote human rights and the rights of ecosystems over property interests through public education and grants to legal projects engaged in the defense of political and civil rights.
-To advance this mission, the NLGF will award one-time grants ranging from $500 – $5,000 to NLG entities for educational campaigns and programs to promote membership, strengthen programmatic work, and enhance coordination among Guild chapters, committees, and the National Office.
+To advance this mission, the NLGF will award one-time grants up to $7,500 each to selected NLG entities for educational campaigns and programs to increase capacity, promote membership, and build the Guild.

 Applicants must meet the following criteria:

-- Adequate administrative oversight and reporting of grant expenditures;
+• Adequate administrative oversight and ability to report on grant expenditures;

 These grants are not intended for general support or for the National Office, National Immigration Project, NPAP, or the Sugar Law Center.

 Apply here by September 30, 2021.
 Proposals submitted after the deadline will not be considered.
 Grants will be awarded in December.